mxnxvFR/RPS-AI-Model-Flight/README.md

 # RPS-AI-Model-Flight
 The all new rock paper scissors AI model brought to you by FLIGHT.
+This script is currently in alpha testing, so there may be errors and bugs in the code.
+Please do understand that it takes time to create projects like this so we would appreciate your patience.
+For more information on access to the code, you can check the "LICENSE" file in the repository.
+If you would like to provide further feedback, you can contact us on our social platforms located on the website.
+Thank you and enjoy!